AlphaConsole/AlphaConsoleBot/README.md

 #### Database

 This bot writes a lot into a SQLite database.
-A blank default one can be downloaded from here
+A blank default one can be downloaded from [here](https://cdn.discordapp.com/attachments/304040300622643202/399295524022517770/Bot.db).
+It needs to be placed into `src/sqlite`.

 ##### Please create a pull request into the `dev` branch :)